SituesmonpainJetejetterai/workstation-dotfiles/bash/README.md

 > > `xargs` reads items from the standard input, delimited by blanks (which can be protected with double or single quotes ...

 > To prevent that behaviour, use `-print0` with `find` and `-0` with`xargs`.

+# What to do when bash shows an error for your function name

+`unalias <name>`

+This is because on sourcing `.bashrc`, it can only update existing aliases and functions.
+It does not start from scratch.